samirak93/blog/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.markdown

+---
+layout: post
+title: Animation and convex hull in bokeh
+date: 2018-05-20
+description: This blog post looks at creating an animation slider (with Play and Pause buttons) to plot 2D coordinates of player movement in a soccer game and visualize the convex hull of the points.
+img: /blog_images/images/blog2/connect_github.png # Add image post (optional)
+fig-caption: # Add figcaption (optional)
+tags: [Bokeh Server App, Python, Soccer, Convex Hull]
+---

 This blog post looks at creating an animation slider (with Play and Pause buttons) to plot 2D coordinates of player movement in a soccer game.
 Also, this post explains the steps to create a toggle button, to show/hide the convex hull plot of the teams.
 I've used [Bokeh](https://bokeh.pydata.org) to plot the viz.
 Bokeh gives a good looking viz in the browser and also provides smooth interface for animation.
 I've also tried the same with [Matplotlib](https://matplotlib.org) and it was successful.
 But the features of bokeh (compared to matplotlib) makes it a better choice, for this purpose alone.
 I could write a separate blog post to outline the process in Matplotlib.